sbb-design-systems/sbb-angular/src/journey-maps/migrate-from-rokas.md

 The selector of the main component changed from `rokas-journey-maps-client` to `sbb-journey-maps`.

+The main module changed from `JourneyMapsClientModule` to `SbbJourneyMapsModule`.

 ### Enums

 We replaced most of our enums (all except `MarkerCategory` and `MarkerPriority`) with union types.
 This affects the following enums: